LulinZhang/Feature-matching-for-multi-epoch-historical-images/README.md

 Figure 16.
 Scene demonstration
 </p>

-Here we displayed the ground displacement caused by the earthquake.
-The first colomn is the ground truth displacement for reference.
+We display 5 sets of ground displacement below.

+* (1) Ground truth ground displacement provided by the Japan Meteorological Agency.
-The second and third ones are from orientations based on 3D helmert transformation using GCPs.
+* (2) Ground displacement resulted from orientations based on 3D helmert transformation using 3 manually measured GCPs.
+* (3) Ground displacement resulted from orientations based on 3D helmert transformation using GCPs automatically recovered from our rough co-registration.
+* (4) Ground displacement resulted from orientations refined in bundle adjustment with our correspondences based on guided matching.
-The forth and fifth ones are resulted from orientations refined in bundle adjustment with our correspondences.
+* (5) Ground displacement resulted from orientations refined in bundle adjustment with our correspondences based on patch matching.

-As can be seen, an up-lateral strike-slip movement along the sea is present in the forth and fifth colomns, which is coherent with the ground truth, but we can’t see the same signal in the second and thrid colomns.
-It means that the refined orientations are precise enough, thanks to our inter-epoch correspondences.
+In (2) and (3), no earthquake fault is observed.
+However, in (4) and (5), an up-lateral strike-slip movement along the sea is present , which is coherent with (1).
+It indicates that the refined orientations are precise enough, thanks to our inter-epoch correspondences.

 <p align="center">
   <img src="images/GroundDisplacement.png" width="800">